What does 'organic wine' actually mean?

 Water can be reused, because fewer chemicals are used in the vineyards and wineries.
 While composting reduces waste and doubles as natural fertilizer for next year’s crop.

-In following organic practices, it is relatively easy for growers to promote biodiversity in the vineyard; this reduces the impact on local wildlife and increases the natural nutrients in the soil, which can encourage a level of self-sustainability in the vines.
+In following organic practices, it is relatively easy for growers to promote biodiversity in the vineyard; this reduces the impact on local wildlife and increases the natural nutrients in the soil, encouraging self-sustainability in the vines.
 Not only does all of this ensure a fruitful harvest for today’s growers, but it means that the vineyards will also be healthy for generations to come.

 So why doesn’t everyone do it?